Plug4Green/Plug4Green/P4GDemo/README.md

 	- Ceph RBD for image (Glance)
 	- Ceph RBD for ephemeral volumes (Nova)

-In the Nodes tab, using Add Nodes button, assign to each node a role as follows:
+In the Nodes tab, using Add Nodes button, assign to each discovered node a role as follows:

-1. Assign Controller to a VM
+1. Assign "Controller" to a VM
-2. Assign Compute to two VMs
-3. Assign Storage - Ceph OSD to the remaining VMs
+2. Assign "Compute" & "Storage - Ceph OSD" to the two other VMs

-After that you will be able to Deploy Openstack.
-It may require from same minutes to hours based on the system performances.
+After that you will be able to click on "Deploy".
+It may require from some minutes to hours based on the system performances.

+### Environment setup

+After the installation, you would be able to access the Openstack graphical interface through a browser at the address 172.16.0.2.
+In the Project tab you can create two instances (VM) with the configuration you prefer.
+I suggest to use the smallest flavor.
+The VMs position could be displayed through the nova command line as follows:

+1. Connect to the controller: ssh root@172.16.0.2
+2. Type the command “nova list” to show the VMs list “nova show <VM identifier>” displays also the position of the VM.
+3. It possible to test to move a VM to another node to test the consolidation with the command: nova live-migrate <VM identifier> <destination node name>

+## Plug4Green configuration
+Plug4Green uses two configuration files:

+- f4gmodel_OS.xml: description of the data center
+- SLA_OS.xml: service-level agreement configuration

+##Plug4Green Demo

+The Plug4Green should be compiled with mvn clean install and can be started directly from Eclipse or from the jar created in the folder P4GDemo/target.
+P4G demo uses two configuration files:

+- P4GDemo/src/main/config/core/f4gconfig.properties: contains the reference to the SLA and Datacenter models.
+- P4GDemo/src/main/config/ComOpenstack/config.yaml: provides the instructions to reach the Openstack infrastructure.

+All this configuration files should be putted at the same lavel of the jar or inside the suggested path.

+# Troubleshooting #

-### Problems with VLAN network on VirtualBox ###
+## Problems with VLAN network on VirtualBox ##

 I had to manually configure several host-only networks on vbox to get fuel to properly deploy openstack infrastructure.
 If you are experincing error messages during the openstack installation phase on fuel interface (like no route to host, for instance) you may try this as well.

-## Disclaimer

 Greate part of content come from this tutorial that explains how to install fuel manually.